Use ROCm on Radeon GPUs

 Use ROCm on Radeon GPUs#

-Turn your desktop into a Machine Learning platform with the latest high-end AMD Radeon™ 7000 series GPUs
+Turn your desktop into a Machine Learning platform with the latest high-end AMD Radeon™ 9000 and 7000 series GPUs

-AMD has expanded support for Machine Learning Development on RDNA™ 3 GPUs with Radeon™ Software for Linux 23.40.2 with ROCm™ 6.0!
+AMD has expanded support for Machine Learning Development on RDNA™ 4 and RDNA™ 3 GPUs with Radeon™ Software for Linux 25.10.1 with ROCm™ 6.4.1

-Researchers and developers working with Machine Learning (ML) models and algorithms using PyTorch and ONNX Runtime can now also use ROCm 6.0 on Linux® to tap into the parallel computing power of the latest high-end AMD Radeon 7000 series desktop GPUs, and based on AMD RDNA 3 GPU architecture.
+Researchers and developers working with Machine Learning (ML) models and algorithms using PyTorch, ONNX Runtime, JAX, or TensorFlow can now also use ROCm 6.4.1 on Linux® to tap into the parallel computing power of the newest high-end AMD Radeon GPUs for desktop, including:

 A client solution built on powerful high-end AMD GPUs enables a local, private, and cost-effective workflow to develop ROCm and train Machine Learning for users who were solely reliant on cloud-based solutions.